-- If the opportunity for conversion is to a vacant Tractor-Trailer Operator duty assignment, the senior part-time flexible employee who is qualified to operate a tractor-trailer, regardless of salary level, will be converted and placed into the vacant duty assignment. - If the opportunity for conversion is to a vacant Motor Vehicle Operator duty assignment and the senior part-time flexible is a Motor Vehicle Operator the part-time employee will be converted and placed in the duty assignment.
-If the senior part-time flexible is a Tractor-Trailer Operator, the employee will be given the option of accepting the conversion.
-For example:
+When the opportunity for conversion to a vacant TTO position exists, the senior TTO qualified part-time flexible, regardless of level, will be converted.

+When the opportunity for conversion to a vacant Motor Vehicle Operator position exists, and the senior part-time flexible is a Motor Vehicle Operator, he/she will be converted and placed into the position.
+If the senior part-time flexible is a Tractor-Trailer Operator, he/she will be given the option of accepting the conversion.